13. Weaponsยถ

 }

-again has no effect until the current timer expires.
+By issuing the +reload command at the points +reload again has no effect until the current timer expires.

 13.14.
-Satchel charge¶
+Satchel chargeยถ

-The satchel charge provides one of the highest explosive damages at the player’s disposal.
+The satchel charge provides one of the highest explosive damages at the playerโs disposal.
 As a weapon, it has both primary and secondary mode.
-The behaviour in each mode depends on the weapon’s state.
-If there is no thrown charges, issuing either +attack
+The behaviour in each mode depends on the weaponโs state.
+If there is no thrown charges, issuing either +attack or +attack2 will throw a charge.
+Then, issuing +attack again will detonate the charge, while issuing +attack2 will throw another charge.

 Throwing a satchel charge creates the entity at the player origin, rather than the gun position.
 The initial velocity of the satchel charge is set to be

 A satchel charge has a source damage of 150 in the default game settings, which is higher than average.
 Refer to Detonating grenades for the explosive physics of the satchel charge.
-With regards to its movement physics, it is similar to the hand grenade (Hand grenade) in that it has an entity gravity of , an entity friction of , and is set to have a movetype of MOVETYPE_BOUNCE
+With regards to its movement physics, it is similar to the hand grenade (Hand grenade) in that it has an entity gravity of MOVETYPE_BOUNCE.
+This allows the satchel charge to experience half the gravity as experienced by the player, in addition to bounciness when colliding with other entities.
+One difference from the hand grenade is that the entity gravity is reset to 1 in the CSatchelCharge::SatchelSlide touch function upon touching another entity other than its owner.
+This makes a thrown satchel charge twice as heavy as soon as touching some entity such as a wall.

 The satchel charge has a unique water physics.
-The satchel charge entity checks its waterlevel once every 0.1s in CSatchelCharge::SatchelThink
+The satchel charge entity checks its waterlevel once every 0.1s in CSatchelCharge::SatchelThink.
+If the waterlevel is 3, the entityโs movetype is set to be MOVETYPE_FLY, making it ignore gravity.
+In addition, the new velocity is set to be

-.
+where MOVETYPE_BOUNCE.
 In any waterlevel other than 0 or 3, the velocity is modified as such:

 The satchel charge also applies an additional geometric friction when it is close to the ground.
-Specifically, every 0.1s, it traces a line from the charge origin to 10 units below at .
-If this line hits an entity other than monsters, the satchel charge will modify its velocity to
+Specifically, every 0.1s, it traces a line from the charge origin

 The satchel charge has an owner property that remembers who created it.
 The satchel charge will pass through the owner, but collide with any other entity.
 The owner property is saved across save loads.
 It is also saved across map changes, provided the satchel charge does not disappear across transition.
 If it does disappear, the charge will lose the information about who the owner is, and so it cannot be detonated on primary attack and it will collide with the original owner.

 13.15.
-Snarks¶
+Snarksยถ

 The snarks is a weapon which, when fired in primary attack, tosses snarks as monsters.
 The snarks is more useful in speedruns of the past, and has gradually been supplanted by more modern boosting and movement techniques aided by other weapons.
 Nevertheless, it still sees uses in certain situations as yet another tool available to the speedrunner for manipulating the difficult-to-control vertical movement.
-In primary attack, the weapon first traces a line from to .
-We have
+In primary attack, the weapon first traces a line from

 The behaviour of the squeak grenade after release is described in Snarks.